 I was in the mood for brownies, but Fuzz wanted chocolate muffins.
-Coconut Oil Chocolate Muffins were our compromise — very chocolaty muffins, sweet enough for dessert, but not so sweet they'd be confused with cupcakes and rich enough not to need icing.
+Coconut Oil Chocolate Muffins were our compromise.
+These are very chocolaty muffins, sweet enough for dessert, but not so sweet they'd be confused with cupcakes.
+Also, they are rich enough not to need icing.
 In other words, they're true muffins and not cupcakes.
-The coconut oil added a hint of coconut flavor and gave the muffins a nice texture, but if you don't have any coconut oil you can just use oil.
+The coconut oil adds a hint of coconut flavor and gives them a moist texture, but if you don't have any coconut oil you can use another oil.

 - 1 cup 4.5 ounces/126 grams all-purpose flour

 - ½ teaspoon baking powder